 Or, if you want to stir up some controversy, you can play “(Un)popular opinion”, where employees vote on important issues like whether pineapple belongs on pizza.

 6. Online skills-based volunteering to combine purpose & team building

-The modern employee cares more about company values than salary.
+The modern employee cares more about company values than salary, that’s why corporate volunteering programs have seen such a surge in the last couple of years.
 Creating a sense of security and trust is vital during times like these.